 Your readers should be excited to read your blog posts.
 It doesn’t matter what industry you’re in, starting a blog increases your authority in the industry while attracting more leads.

-Perform in-depth audit for your existing content
+Perform an in-depth audit of your existing content

-If you already have hundreds of content published, you need to make sure those content are meeting your content marketing mission and goals.
+If you already have hundreds of content published, you need to make sure those content is meeting your content marketing mission and goals.
 You need to audit your existing content to determine whether they are driving enough traffic to your site.

 To audit your content, you need to: